sohyunlimm/R_final/README.md

 6. Write-up
 1) writeup.md : This file describes (1) motivation and research question, (2) data sources, (3) analysis that I applied for the research such as text analysis, descriptive statistics, and spatial analysis, (4) Shiny app, and (5) conclusion with key findings, policy implication and limitation of this reserach.
 2) writeup.pdf : I created a pdf file in case the images are not shown in the writeup.md file.

+*** images_writeup
+: This folder is created to collect images used for writeup.
+It is not related to the images folder where all the images created from codes are automatically saved.